alan-turing-institute/hub23-deploy/docs/_posts/2010-01-06-installing-binderhub.md

 ## Increasing GitHub API limit

-**N.B.:** This step is not strictly necessary though is recommended before sharing the Binder link with others.
+This step is not strictly necessary though is recommended before sharing the Binder link with others.
+{: .notice--info}

 By default, GitHub allows 60 API requests per hour.
 We can create an Access Token to authenticate the BinderHub and hence increase this limit to 5,000 requests an hour.